 We all look forward to the performance, but the real learning takes place during the rehearsal.
 Rehearsals are mandatory for producing any quality performance.
 Remember, a student cannot reap the benefits of a rehearsal or rehearsal segment they miss.
-Please don't make plans that involve your child leaving rehearsal early or arriving late.
-Your child will be held to high expectations during all rehearsals and performances.
+Please don't make plans that involve leaving rehearsal early or arriving late.
+You will be held to high expectations during all rehearsals and performances.